 Imagine exploring a new place with open road ahead and your home at your back.
-If the thought of traveling in an RV brings a surge of wanderlust and makes your hands itch to be at the steering wheel, living in a campervan may be your next perfect adventure!
+If the thought of traveling in a campervan brings a surge of wanderlust and makes your hands itch to be at the steering wheel, living in a campervan may be your next perfect adventure!

 When you’re packing for a trip and have just one suitcase or backpack in which to fit everything, it can be a hair-pulling, nail-biting puzzle with no right answer.

 It might seem that all your problems would be solved when you upgrade from a 50-liter backpack to an 80-square-foot campervan.

 But that’s hardly the case.
 Sure, you have more space, but it gets a bit more complicated than that.